markcampanelli/pvfit/README.md

 PVfit is currently focused on direct-current (DC) PV module performance measurement and modeling.
-Following the standardized technical approach of most accredited PV calibration laboratories for measuring I-V curves using PV reference devices, PVfit makes considerable use of the effective irradiance ratio (F = Isc / Isc0 = M * Isc,ref / Isc0,ref) to quantify the *effective* irradiance on a PV device, in contrast to the common use of MET-station data ([poster](https://pvpmc.sandia.gov/download/7302/)).
+Following the standardized technical approach of most accredited PV calibration laboratories for measuring current-voltage (I-V) curves using PV reference devices, PVfit makes considerable use of the effective irradiance ratio (F = Isc / Isc0 = M * Isc,ref / Isc0,ref) to quantify the *effective* irradiance on a PV device, in contrast to the common use of MET-station data.
+PVfit also supports inference of effective-irradiance ratio and cell temperature directly from I-V data, see ([poster](https://pvpmc.sandia.gov/download/7302/)).
 See [this paper](https://doi.org/10.1002/ese3.190) for a more detailed introduction.
 Email [Mark Campanelli](mailto:mark.campanelli@gmail.com) to be added to the